-Spiff Incentives: What They Are & When Your Sales Team Should Use Them
+Spiff Incentives: What They Are & When Sales Teams Should Use Them

 Providing the right sales incentive can mean the difference between motivated agents and lost revenue.
-If you’re looking for ways to jumpstart your sales team to meet your targets, the spiff incentive is a great option to explore.
+If you’re looking for ways to jumpstart your sales team to meet your targets, spiff incentives are a great option to explore.

 What is a spiff incentive?